-Normal Round admissions: complete the yellow sections and return by 15 January 2025 or as soon as possible.
-You must also complete a LA Common Application Form1

-(eg, for Dorset Council area residents, at Admissions to Schools: a guide for parents and carers)
+Normal Round admissions: complete the yellow sections and return by 15 January 2026 to be considered as timely or as soon as possible for new arrivals to the area or others unable to apply by 15 January 2026.
+You must also complete a LA Common Application Form (eg, for Dorset Council area residents, at Admissions to Schools: a guide for parents and carers)

 In-year admissions: complete the yellow sections and return this form as soon as possible.
 You must also complete a Dorset Common Application Form at Admissions to Schools: a guide for parents and carers